Howard-F/workLogs/README.md

-# Logging Tool for Everyday Work
+# Work Logging Tool

+Currently targetted at support cases, but can be used outside of support, future plans to add a more general use.

 ## Usage
 1. Clone the repo